cthoyt/wikipathways-map/README.md

 - Data from ComPath are licensed under the MIT License
 - Data from WikiPathways are licensed under the CC-0 license
 - Original data in this repo are licensed under the CC-0 license
+- Code in this repo is licensed under the MIT License

 ## Visualization